chhjel/HealthCheck/README.md

 Allows given backend methods to be executed in a UI to check the status of integrations, run utility methods and other things.
 Any exception thrown from a test will be included in full detail in the UI for easy debugging.

+Hold ctrl-shift to view any test categories and show links to open tests in single-mode.

 ### Setup

 ```csharp